Population: Children and Youth

 Mission Statement

-The residents of Affordable Homes & Communities are at the heart of all we do.
+The residents of Affordable Homes & Communities (AHC) are at the heart of all we do.
 We build opportunity by creating quality homes with holistic resident services.
 We drive change through innovation, genuine partnerships, and responsible investment.

 Program Summary